ingomarlos/app-deployment/root-app/README.md

-The file root-app.yaml was created to simplify the deployment for test purpose, a fully automated version can be found of argocd-deployment-template.
+The file root-app.yaml was created to simplify the deployment for test purpose, a fully automated template can be found of argocd-deployment-template.